WHY IS STORYTELLING SO IMPORTANT?

 STORYTELLING IS ALL THE RAGE.

 Everyone seems to agree: communication is at its most powerful and impactful when it’s told through stories.
-Storytelling causes messages to be retained better, senders to be deemed more relevant and sympathetic and audiences might even change their attitude and/or behaviors when a message is delivered through Storytelling*.
-But with all the communication professionals professing to be reborn as storytellers, why are not all their messages in the vast ocean of self-proclaimed stories heard?
+Research shows that messages are retained better, senders are deemed more relevant and sympathetic and audiences might even change their attitude and/or behaviors.
+But with all the communication professionals claiming to be reborn as storytellers, why are not all their messages in the vast ocean of self-proclaimed stories heard?

 TRUE VS. FALSE STORYTELLING

-Of course we can help when a client asks us if they can create impact with their company’s story: emotional impact through visual storytelling is our core business!
-But let’s first find out how your company’s story is told.
+Of course, we can, but let’s first find out what type of story your company’s story currently is.
 Is it true storytelling?
 Then it’s about a protagonist who overcomes struggles to rise to a challenge that evokes positive transformation.
 Every storyteller has their own version of the classical principles of the craft, this is ours:

-If it’s false or ‘faux’ storytelling, then it distinctly resembles what you could consider bragging or promising.
-Usually, a company’s story starts of as bragging or promising, but that doesn’t mean that it’s untrue or even ‘a lie”, it just means that in order to achieve the great potential of storytelling, the story has to be told in a way that you could call “true storytelling.”
-True storytelling is a craft, driven by creativity and principles.
-These principles are quite universal, but every craftsman develops their own ‘flavor’.
-Ours is summarized in the above mentioned graph, but there’s a whole world behind it, that we’d love to introduce you to!
+Usually a company’s story starts of as bragging or promising, but that doesn’t mean that it’s untrue or even ‘a lie”, it just means that in order to achieve the great potential of storytelling, the story has to be told in a way that you could call “true storytelling.”

 MESSAGE VS. STORYTELLING